Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Approximation for Systems of Fixpoint Equations

 Let us first focus on the case of a single equation.
 Let $(C, \sqsubseteq)$ and $(A, \leq)$ be complete lattices and let $f^C : C \to C$ and $f^A : A \to A$ be monotone functions.
 The fact that $f^A$ is a sound (over)approximation of $f^C$ can be formulated in terms of a concretisation function $\gamma : A \to C$, that maps each abstract element $a \in A$ to a concrete element $\gamma(a) \in C$, for which, intuitively, $a$ is an overapproximation.
-In the setting of abstract interpretation, where the interest is for program semantics, typically expressed in terms of least fixpoints, the desired \emph{soundness} property is
+In the setting of abstract interpretation, where the interest is for program semantics, typically expressed in terms of least fixpoints, the desired \emph{soundness} property is $\mu f^C \sqsubseteq \gamma(\mu f^A)$.
+A standard sufficient condition for soundness (see~\cite{cc:ai-unified-lattice-model,CC:SDPAF,Min:AIT}) is $f^C \circ \gamma \sqsubseteq \gamma \circ f^A$.
+The same condition ensures soundness also for greatest fixpoints, i.e., $\nu f^C \sqsubseteq \gamma(\nu f^A)$, provided that $\gamma$ is co-continuous and co-strict (see, e.g.,~\cite[Proposition 15]{CC:TLA}, which states the dual result).
+For clarity we state this result explicitly in the appendix (see Lemma~\ref{le:gamma}(\ref{le:gamma:1})).